aminorjourney/local-fcsp/README.md

 ## ❓ FAQ

 **🔋 Does this let me start or stop charging?**
 Nope — this is a **passive sensor-only integration** for now.
-Starting/stopping charging is still handled via FordPass.
+Starting/stopping charging is something that you can do through Ford's official smartphone **FordPass** app, and the developers of **FordPass-HA** [SquidBytes] and [marq24] are working on develping this functionality through `fordpass-ha` (https://github.com/marq24/ha-fordpass)  (While (https://github.com/itchannel/fordpass-ha) is the original, (https://github.com/marq24/ha-fordpass)is the EV and PHEV specific fork offering EV owners the most comprehensive feature-set at this time.

 **⚡ Can I change the current limit?**
 No. The integration reads the **hardware current limit** as set inside the unit at install.